 The current provisions of the Justice Manual at sections 1-19.000 and1-20.000 (https://www.justice.gov/jm/justice-manual) will be revised as appropriate at a later date.
 The new Attorney General Memorandum, issued concurrently with this rule, sets forth the Department's policies in this area going forward.

 A. Administrative Procedure Act

 This rule relates to a matter of agency management or personnel and is a rule of agency organization, procedure, or practice.
 As such, this rule is exempt from the usual requirements of prior notice and comment and a 30-day delay in effective date.
 See 5 U.S.C.
 553(a)(2), (b)(A), (d).
-However, the Department is, in its discretion, seeking public comment on this rulemaking.
+The rule is effective upon signature.
+The Department, however, is, in its discretion, seeking post-promulgation public comment on this rulemaking.

 B. Regulatory Flexibility Act